NomicFoundation/hardhat/docs/hardhat-network/reference/README.md

 same as Ganache.

+#### `evm_setAutomine`

+Enables or disables, based on the single boolean argument, the automatic mining of new blocks with each new transaction submitted to the network.

+#### `evm_setBlockGasLimit`

+#### `evm_setIntervalMining`

+Enables (with a numeric argument greater than 0) or disables (with a numeric argument equal to 0), the automatic mining of blocks at a regular interval of milliseconds, each of which will include all pending transactions.

 #### `evm_setNextBlockTimestamp`

 This method works like `evm_increaseTime`, but takes the exact timestamp that you want in the next block, and increases the time accordingly.